xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 Using an external PLL/Clock Multiplier allows an Asynchronous mode design to lock to an external clock source from a digital stream (e.g. S/PDIF or ADAT input).
-The codebase supports the Cirrus Logic CS2100 device or use of lib_sw_pll (xCORE-AI only) for this purpose.
+The codebase supports the Cirrus Logic CS2100 device or use of lib_sw_pll (xcore.ai only) for this purpose.
 Other devices may be supported via code modification.

 The Clock Recovery core (Clock Gen) is responsible for either generating the reference frequency